tudorioan1/dwm-tudor/README.md

 !
 Note !
 This project is still in beta, so expect some minor bugs.

 This is a fork of CTT's version of dwm modified for my needs.
-It includes numerous patches and customizations for a productive, user-friendly desktop on Arch Linux with X11.
+It includes numerous patches and customizations for a productive, user-friendly desktop on Arch Linux (and Fedora) with X11.
 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/7a9d0545-48f7-4b29-aa4b-be7e093afb93" />